jordanb84/Forest-Hecate-LD32-/README.md

 # Forest Hecate LD32

 Made completely from scratch in under 48 hours for the Ludum Dare game development competition.
 May contain programmer art.
+Description and tools used below image.

 ![](http://i.imgur.com/4q2lWuL.png)